openshift-qe/broken-ruby-cart/README.md

 # OpenShift Ruby Cartridge
-This cartridge is documented in the [Cartridge Guide](http://openshift.github.io/documentation/oo_cartridge_guide.html#ruby).
+This is an intentionally broken cartridge.
+There is an error on line 50 in bin/control (a semicolon in the function name).
+Please note that this cartridge is for testing purposes only.